xinjuezou-whi/whi_rviz_plugins/README.md

 ![stream](https://user-images.githubusercontent.com/72239958/204996337-f5bc2fae-bb17-4306-b71b-8beb10904a62.gif)

 ## Navi_namespace
-This plugin dervied from the PoseTool, and extended to functionalities with both 2D Pose Estimate and 2D Nav goal.
+This plugin derived from the PoseTool, and extended to functionalities with both 2D Pose Estimate and 2D Nav goal.
 With this plugin user can navigate specified robot by GUI rather than laborious texting by Tool Properties:
 ![multiple](https://user-images.githubusercontent.com/72239958/232202523-065316e1-c1eb-497a-9a42-6731e7f24d40.gif)

 ## Navi_robot_model_viewer
-This plugin is an additional OGRE view for showing the URDF of robot, which is requested from our end-user.
-It is derived from rviz::Display with user interaction in 3D scene:
+This plugin is an additional OGRE view for showing the URDF of robot, which is requested by our end-user.
+It is derived from rviz::Display with user interaction in the 3D scene:
 ![robot_model_viewer](https://github.com/xinjuezou-whi/whi_rviz_plugins/assets/72239958/27de3ed2-b725-44f6-bff7-ac2ed428383d)

 ## Build